andongfan/mlscript/doc/mls-codebase-doc.md

-# Document to the Codebase of the MLscript Compiler
+# Documentation of the Codebase of the MLscript Compiler

-This is the document to the codebase of the MLscript Compiler for the reuse of our MLscript implementation.
+This is the documentation of the codebase of the MLscript codebase.

 ## Overview